pachyderm/docs/content/2.2.x/deploy-manage/manage/upgrades.md

       Run `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}` to retrieve the value corresponding to the key `rootToken` in the default secret `pachyderm-bootstrap-config`.

+{{% notice warning %}}
-!!!
-Warning "Attention users of Pachyderm bundled PostgreSQL"
+Attention users of Pachyderm bundled PostgreSQL

 If you are using the **built in postgreSQL, you cannot use an existing secret to pass postgreSQL credentials**.
 You need to retrieve then pass your auto-generated credentials in your values (`global.postgresql.postgresqlPassword`).
+{{% /notice  %}}